 - Effective October 1 of each fiscal year, or after the completion of the initial thirty (30) days of employment, employees will be eligible to take up to their maximum annual accrual amount. - 2.
-Non-civil service employees are required to take up to ten (10) work days or eighty (80) hours of vacation, per fiscal year.
+Non-civil service employees, with less than six (6) years of service, are required to take up to five (5) work days or forty (40) hours of vacation, per fiscal year.
+Employees shall forfeit up to five (5) work days of accrued vacation leave if not utilized by September 30 of each fiscal year.
+Non-civil service employees, with six (6) years of service or more, are required to take up to ten (10) work days or eighty (80) hours of vacation, per fiscal year.
 Employees shall forfeit up to ten (10) work days of accrued vacation leave if not utilized by September 30 of each fiscal year. - 3.
-Civil Service employees are required to take up to fifteen (15) work days of vacation per fiscal year.
-For police personnel, this equals to one-hundred twenty (120) hours of vacation.
-For fire personnel, this equals to one-hundred twenty (120) hours or one-hundred eighty (180) hours of vacation, depending on assignment.
-Civil Service employees shall forfeit up to one-hundred twenty (120) or one-hundred eighty (180) hours respectively, of accrued vacation leave if not utilized by September 30 of each fiscal year. - 4.
-Vacation leave may be used to attend to personal business, extension of sick leave when sick leave is exhausted, inability to attend work because of inclement weather, or for other purposes.
-During the month of September, vacation hours eligible during the current fiscal year may be used in place of sick leave if the employee is on family and medical leave. - 5.
-Employees may request vacation in hourly increments. - 6.
-Unless otherwise approved by the Department Director, an employee must make a written request at least five (5) working days in advance. - 7.
-Vacations are to be scheduled at times that are convenient to the department and with consideration of the employee's preference.
+Civil Service employees are required to take up to ten (10) work days of vacation per fiscal year.
+For police personnel, this equals to eighty (80) hours of vacation.
+For fire personnel, this equals to eighty (80) hours or one-hundred twenty (120) hours of vacation, depending on assignment.
+Civil Service employees shall forfeit up to eighty (80) or one-hundred twenty (120) hours respectively, of accrued vacation leave if not utilized by September 30 of each fiscal year. - 4.
+All employees will be eligible to carry over a total of five (5) work days or forty (40) hours of vacation leave per fiscal year, for a maximum carry over amount of twenty-five (25) days.
+These banked hours are not eligible for pay-out at separation of employment and will be forfeited.
+All accrued hours must be exhausted prior to using new banked hours.

-- 8. The Department Director or designee shall be responsible for scheduling vacations to allow for adequate staffing to meet the departmental work load.
+- 5. Vacation leave may be used to attend to personal business, extension of sick leave when sick leave is exhausted, inability to attend work because of inclement weather, or for other purposes.
+During the month of September, vacation hours eligible during the current fiscal year may be used in place of sick leave if the employee is on family and medical leave. - 6.
+Employees may request vacation in hourly increments. - 7.
+Unless otherwise approved by the Department Director, an employee must make a written request at least five (5) working days in advance. - 8.
+Vacations are to be scheduled at times that are convenient to the department and with consideration of the employee's preference. - 9.
+The Department Director or designee shall be responsible for scheduling vacations to allow for adequate staffing to meet the departmental work load.
 This scheduling may specify periods during which some or all employees may not take vacation leave.
 All vacation requests are subject to prior approval of the Department Director.9.
 The maximum continuous vacation that can be authorized is three (3) calendar weeks, unless otherwise approved by the City Manager. - Employees who utilize vacation hours in excess of their accrued balance and who terminate prior to September 30, will be required to reimburse the City for hours taken but not accrued, as allowed per FLSA.